mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "Okay... suit yourself"

 I stooped at the table with him and a long awkward silence filled the room while I watched him write notes in his schedule.
-Mel came downstairs and looked us over.
+Melna came downstairs and looked us over.
 She had a confused look for a brief moment, but resumed her recessional.

 "I'm headed to the train."